Government procurement: Thresholds

 Under many jurisdictions, there are certain thresholds in value which oblige procurers to publish tender details and information on contracts awarded and expenditure incurred, and to follow specific procurement procedures.
 Greater transparency and regulatory compliance are incurred at higher levels of expenditure.
-For example, the GPA applies to the letting of "any procurement contract with a value that reaches or exceeds the amounts (‘thresholds’) set in the Agreement".
+For example, the GPA applies to the letting of "any procurement contract with a value that reaches or exceeds the amounts ('thresholds') set in the Agreement".

 Framework agreements

-Framework agreement is another method for aggregation of demand.
+A framework agreement is another method for aggregation of demand.
 It is a type of two-stage bid tendering procedure, that establishes incomplete contracts awards with one or more suppliers for given period of time.

-The discussed advantage is an administrative costs reduction again as tender procedure don't have to be duplicated for agreed period of time.
+The discussed advantage is an administrative costs reduction again as tender procedure do not have to be duplicated for agreed period of time.
 On the other hand, the term "Winner's curse" is associated with framework agreement as there is a price uncertainty in time.

 All of these three procurement strategies are not mutually exclusive.
 So, framework agreements can be processed centrally through e-procurement.

+Aspirations

+Environmental aspects

+In the European Union, the commission has adopted its communication on public procurement for a better environment, where proposes a political target of 50% Green public procurement to be reached by the Member States by 2010.
+The European Commission has recommended GPP criteria for 21 product/service groups which may be used by any public authority in Europe.

+Accessibility

+The United States Section 508 and European Commission standard EN 301 549 require public procurement to promote accessibility.
+This means buying products and technology that have accessibility features built in to promote access for the around 1 billion people worldwide who have disabilities.

+Cost minimization

+Government procurement can have the aspiration of cost minimization.

+Challenges

+Corruption

+A concern with public procurement is corruption; companies have much to gain from bribing public officials to obtain these procurements.
+In societies where corruption is endemic and enforcement is low, public officials are incentivized to accept bribes due to either necessity or greed.
+Academic research shows that discretion in procurement decisions is beneficial in countries with a high level of human capital, but is detrimental in low-human capital jurisdictions.